AtomClass-EdTech/Atomclass-Server/README.md

 # Atomclass Server

 An Express + TypeScript backend powering the Atomclass platform.
-The service integrates with PostgreSQL via TypeORM, AWS Cognito for authentication, and AWS S3/SES for storage and messaging.
+The service integrates with PostgreSQL via TypeORM, AWS Cognito for authentication

 ## Getting Started